 This guide is based on Android Studio 3.1.3 and NDK version r17b.
-If you need to set up a development environment for Android, visit: Getting Android Studio and the NDK first.
+If you need to set up a development environment for Android, you must first ensure you have completed the Getting Android Studio, NDK and Orx step first.